Introduction

 Carrier Oil Benefits for Skin

-Moisturizing: Carrier oils provide deep hydration, helping to lock in moisture and nourish the skin.
+- Moisturizing: Carrier oils help lock in moisture and create a protective barrier on the skin.

 These carrier oil benefits for skin make them an excellent addition to any skincare routine.